Rosemary Essential Oil, A Brain Fog Fighter

 I use this blend when I’m a little congested or allergy season assaults my sinuses in the spring.

 As with any essential oil, moderation is key.
 Rosemary essential oil has a few risks to consider before use.

 Rosemary essential oil has a high camphor content.
 Keep rosemary essential oil away from infants and children under 10 years, particularly their faces.
 Their respiratory systems are still too immature to cope with the strong camphor scent.

 It is not safe to use if you suffer from epilepsy.

 Avoid this oil if you are pregnant or if you have high blood pressure.

 I depend on my aromatherapy ‘world’ of essential oils to support my life.
 Rosemary is one of my heroes because I’ve conquered many mornings thanks to the brain fog-fighting properties that it so generously shares with me.
 Rosie and I are BFFs for life.

 I invite you to read more of my articles on my Medium profile here.
 Join Medium through my referral link.
-Your $5 / month membership helps writers like me to continue doing what we love most and gives you access to thousands of amazing writers and their unique stories.
+Your $5 monthly membership supports me and gives you access to thousands of amazing writers and their unique stories.
 THANK YOU for your support and thank you for stopping by to read this article.